 So, here are some things I’ve been trying or have added to my list for my Adelaide time over the next few months.
 I’d love to hear what you’d add to the list!

-Things to do with your 7 month old
+Learning Activities to do with your 7 month old

 Simply put an ice cube on the high chair tray and let your little one push it around (Lincoln was FASCINATED with this).
 You can also put the ice cube in a shallow bowl of water.
 Bonus points if you plan ahead and add food coloring to the water so as the ice melts the colors mix together on the tray.